 You might still be wondering “What is Kindle Unlimited?” or maybe you’ve already considered subscribing to the service — or you’re not sure if it’s worth the money.
 Here’s how you can find out.
 We explain how it works, how to get started, and whether you should spend your hard-earned cash on a subscription.

 Kindle Unlimited works like a library — you can check out up to 10 e-books, audiobooks, or comic books at any one time, or take advantage of included magazine subscriptions to titles like Women’s Health, Stuff, and Good Housekeeping, among others.
 Borrow titles as often as you like, as there are no due dates (so no penalties if you forget to return a book).
 The Kindle Unlimited catalog contains a variety of titles from different genres and authors — everything from crime fiction to romance, science fiction, and fantasy.
 However, you’ll find the focus is on self-published, indie authors.
 That’s great if you enjoy discovering new authors and stepping out of your reading comfort zones, but not so great if you’re after the latest Michael Connelly book.

-You can pick up the latest Kindle Paperwhite for under $100 on Amazon right now — but you don’t need a Kindle device to read books from Kindle Unlimited.
+You can pick up the latest Kindle Paperwhite for under $150 on Amazon right now — but you don’t need a Kindle device to read books from Kindle Unlimited.
 The Kindle reading app is available for iOS, Android, PC, and Mac, so you can read anywhere, at any time.
 Even though it only supports specific file types like MOBI and AZW, you can also work with PDFs.
 The app also lets you share your favorite titles with your friends and family so you can make reading a social activity.
 It’s free to download, and if you do have a Kindle device, it saves your last page read to your account, so you’ll never lose your place.